micheldeleeuw/pyspark-extentions/README.md

 # pyspark-extentions
-Library with extensions to the PySpark dataframe object.
+Library with extensions to the PySpark dataframe object..